How to Sell a House By Owner in Missouri

 Whether required by law or not, some sellers may prefer to provide the disclosures before an offer has even been presented so that a prospective buyer is more informed beforehand and less likely to withdraw from a deal later on.

-In an agent-assisted sale, your listing agent would likely provide you with the required disclosure form(s).
+In an agent-assisted sale, your listing agent likely would provide you with the required disclosure form(s).
 However, as a FSBO seller, you can find the form online.

 If in doubt about a problem with the home’s condition, most top real estate agents would recommend you disclose it.
 If you know of an issue and choose not to disclose a major problem, and that defect is later discovered, you could be held liable for damage or subsequent costs.